cran/sweater/README.md

     `T`.
 Accordingly, they were renamed to `S_words`, `T_words`, `A_words`, and `B_words` respectively.
 But in general, please stop using the symbol `T` to represent `TRUE`\!

+2. Please use the `query` function.
+These functions are kept for backward compatibility.